timmo-nhn/XcaDocumentSource/Docs/RestTransactions.md

 # REST-endpoints (CRUD) - RestfulRegistryService

+This page describes the RESTful API-endpoints in **PJD.XcaDocumentSource**.
+They can be used to externally perform CRUD-operations on the document registry and repository implementation, if nescesarry.

 ### Create Documents and References
 Uploads a Document reference and/or document to the registry.
 The input type is one `DocumentReference` which can hold one `DocumentEntryDto`, `SubmissionSetDto`, `AssociationDto` and `DocumentDto`.
 A partial document upload can be done by only uploading a `DocumentEntryDto` and a `SubmissionSetDto`.
 An **Association** will be created **if it is not present in the request**.